Cmdsa1/urlshortener/README.md

 ## User Requirements Specification

-- a user does not fill the input and clicks the button then an error message will appear;
+- a user does not fill the input and clicks the button, then an error message will appear;

-- a user fills the input with an invalid URL and clicks button then an error message will appear;
+- a user fills the input with an invalid URL and clicks button, then an error message will appear;

-- a user fills the input correctly and clicks the button and the URL is not registered in the database then the short URL will appear;
+- a user fills the input correctly and clicks the button and the URL is not registered in the database, then the short URL will appear;

-- a user fills the input correctly and clicks the button and the URL is already registered in the database then the short URL and a short message will appear;
+- a user fills the input correctly and clicks the button and the URL is already registered in the database, then the short URL and a short message will appear;

-- a user clicks the short URL link and the URL is registered in the database then the user will be redirected to long URL corresponding to the short version;
+- a user clicks the short URL link and the URL is registered in the database, then the user will be redirected to long URL corresponding to the short version;

-- a user clicks the short URL link and the URL is not registered in the database then the user will be redirected a not found page;
+- a user clicks the short URL link and the URL is not registered in the database, then the user will be redirected a not found page;

 ## API endpoints